notaryproject/notation/README.md

 # Notary V2 (nv2) - Prototype

 nv2 is an incubation and prototype for the [Notary v2][notary-v2] efforts, securing artifacts stored in [distribution-spec][distribution-spec] based registries.
 The `nv2` prototype covers the scenarios outlined in [notaryproject/requirements](https://github.com/notaryproject/requirements/blob/master/scenarios.md#scenarios).
+It also follows the [prototyping approach described here](https://github.com/stevelasker/nv2#prototyping-approach).

 ![nv2-components](media/notary-e2e-scenarios.png)

 To enable the above workflow:

-- The nv2 client (1) will sign any OCI artifact type (2) including a Docker Image, Helm Chart, OPA, SBoM or any OCI Artifact type, generating a Notary v2 signature (3)
+- The nv2 client (1) will sign any OCI artifact type (2) (including a Docker Image, Helm Chart, OPA, SBoM or any OCI Artifact type), generating a Notary v2 signature (3)
 - The [ORAS][oras] client (4) can then push the artifact (2) and the Notary v2 signature (3) to an OCI Artifacts supported registry (5)
 - In a subsequent prototype, signatures may be retrieved from the OCI Artifacts supported registry (5)